georgemck/ion-js/examples/nodejs/readme.txt

-be sure to run npm init to install 'ion-js'
+be sure to run npm install to bring in the 'ion-js' dependency